TimL20/icinga2api_py/doc/14_Client.md

 - The `where` method returns all items (results), that have a expected value as an attribute.
 The expected value must have the same type.
 If a result does not have the attrite, the attribute value, the value is handled as if it's a `KeyError` class (not an object, the class itself).
-- The `count` methods counts, how many items (results) have an expected value.
+- The `number` methods counts, how many items (results) have an expected value.
 - The `are_all` method returns True, if all items (results) have an expected value.
 - The `min_one` method returns True, if minimum one item (result) has an expected value.
 - The `min_max` method returns True, if minuimum &lt;min&gt; and maximum &lt;max&gt; items (results) have an expected value.

 These are the features of `ResultSet`, which has many usefull subclasses.
+Note that `ResultSet` and subclasses are not made to be thread-safe.

 ### ResultsFromResponse